bachvtuan/Global-music/README.md

 ## Introduce

-This's a website to manage users's albums, song, links which implemented by Nodejs, Mongodb, Angularjs
+This's a website to manage users's albums, songs, bookmark which implemented by Nodejs, Mongodb, Angularjs

 ### Features
 - Manage album ( custom background, tags, public or private, cover )
 - Manage songs ( download, display emotion, add song to current playlist, sortable )
 - Mail functionalities such as send mail for active account, forgot password.
 - User can change avatar, theme, background, personal information
+- Elegant music player, You can pause, adjust volume, change to next or previous, display song list.
+- It also offer to you save your favorite external albums.

 ## Requirement